eclipse-theia/theia/doc/Developing.md

 ### Debug the browser example's frontend and backend at the same time

 - create a symlink to theia directory `ln -s theia theia-frontend`
-- Open one vscode in theia directory.
+- Open one VS Code in theia directory.
-- Open another vscode in theia-frontend directory.
+- Open another VS Code in theia-frontend directory.
-- In one vscode window: start the debug tab and run the `Launch Backend` configuration.
+- In one VS Code window: start the debug tab and run the `Launch Backend` configuration.
-- In the other vscode window: start the debug tab and run the `Launch Frontend` configuration.
+- In the other VS Code window: start the debug tab and run the `Launch Frontend` configuration.

-### Debug the electron example
+### Debug the Electron example

 This one you can build as usual with `yarn run build` and then use Chrome's dev tools to debug.

-There's an issue debugging with vscode it seems electron runs at 100% and debugging doesn't work.
+There's an issue debugging with VS Code it seems Electron runs at 100% and debugging doesn't work.

 ### Issues